jborlik/AdventOfCode2017/README.md

 * Day 21:  Very inefficient and ugly code to go back and forth between a matrix (numpy) array and a string representation (for key/value lookups), as well as a hand-created set of rotation/mirroring for the rules.
 On the other hand, once it started running, it actually gave the right answers.
 * Day 22:  Walking around a big ("infinite") grid, changing states.
 I used string manipulation, which was probably slower than necessary.
 * Day 23:  Did part 1, no problem.
-But part 2 doesn't seem to exit.
+But part 2 couldn't use the same code...
+The actual program needed to be implemented, and then adjusted.
+Some of the inner loop was unnecessary, after studying what it was actually doing.
 * Day 24:  Recursively define candidate bridges.
 The trick is to pass in a list of available components (which needs to be copied)
 * Day 25:  Just a little state machine.
 Use a dictionary as an "infinite tape".
 Nice!